SecretML/SecretMemoryLocker/README.md

 - your memory
 - cryptography
 - computational work
+> Your secrets, your rules — no data ever leaves your device.

 ---

  What's New in v4.05

 - 🖥 **New launcher interface** built with **PySide6**